Best Money Market Account Rates on SaveBetter in June 2023

 Minimum deposit.

-Different MMAs have different rules for the minimum amount required to open an account — varying from as little as $1 to as high as several thousand dollars.
-The money market deposit accounts available through SaveBetter can be opened with as little as $1.
+Different MMAs have different rules for the minimum amount required to open an account.
+That amount can vary from $1 to several thousand dollars.
+Money market deposit accounts available on Raisin can be opened with as little as $1.

 requirement